-It is clear that the Business Data View concept in SOA Gateway can provide an incredible level of flexibility to an organization in the following ways:
+It is clear that the Business Data View concept in Portus can provide an incredible level of flexibility to an organization in the following ways:

 - Avoid the need for new projects to understand legacy data models.
-Enable them to work with the business model which is more natural for them.
-Once the data model is understood and turned into a BusinessDataView new projects will benefit in terms of faster and more reliable implementations. - Create Business Data View models from multiple sources including different databases as required.
+Enable them to work with the business model which is more natural for them - Create Business Data View models from multiple sources including different databases and business logic as required. - Ensure consistency in your data by exposing services that prevent applications creating inconsistencies in the data.

-- Ensure consistency in your data by exposing services that prevent applications creating inconsistencies in the data.
-Two-phase-commit (2PC) support is required when more than one database is involved in a transaction. - Create abstract business services that may be used again and again from any technologies including Java, c#.net, vb.net, php, Ruby, Excel, Word, Internet Explorer and so on. - Secure your assets based on the business view of the data and not the physical view of the data which is where the security is really required.
+- Create abstract business services that may be used again and again from any technologies including Java, c#.net, vb.net, php, Ruby, Excel, Word, Internet Explorer and so on. - Secure your assets based on the business view of the data and not the physical view of the data which is where the security is really required. - Using the Portus messaging features with MQ or EntireX, enable batch updates of your business objects that can run as part of your batch processing.